-In terms of rainfall, you can expect the summer months to be especially rainy.
-A considerable amount of rain falls during the wet months, with the city averaging around 46 inches of rain every year.
+In terms of rainfall, you can expect the summer months to be stormy.
+A considerable amount of rain falls during the wet months, with the city averaging around 46 inches every year.
 This is significantly more than the national average of 38 inches every year.

 Higher Education in Raleigh City

 Education in a city can dictate many things.
-Just as an example, the literacy rate can affect housing prices, as well as their resale prices.
+As an example, the literacy rate can affect housing prices and their resale prices.
 Fortunately, Raleigh has some of the best housing prices in the state and has some of the best education throughout the country.